 After the training day is complete, our highly-experienced Advisors will be available to provide remote training and advice, and we guarantee a detailed response to any query within one working day through Remote Advisory Services.

-If you are interested in finding out more about the Security Watchdog Immigration and Identity Fraud Workshop, get in touch for a consultation with an industry-leading subject matter experts.
+If you are interested in finding out more about Immigration and Identity Fraud Workshops, get in touch with our industry leading Employment Screening Advisory Bureau for a consultation.

 Stay up to date and be informed about the latest Security Watchdog news and receive our quarterly newsletter by subscribing: